 First stop, however, is the Mowanjum Aboriginal Art Centre which has a good collection of Aboriginal artwork and provides a history of Aboriginal dispossession and frequent relocation, which ended with many of the east Kimberley people living at Mowanjum.

 We stroll along the jetty and read of Derby’s history before heading off to shop prior to leaving for Broome.
 Shopping is one of the more problematic exercises of our joint trip, second only to parking the vehicle, so it seems.
-This time proves no exception.
+This time, it proves no exception.

 We leave Derby for Broome in the late afternoon having decided to camp along the way.
 Our choice was a section of the Fitzroy River on a pastoral property, about 60 kilometres south-west of Derby.
 We pass through a couple of gates and eventually end up on a beautiful stretch of the Fitzroy River not far upstream from its estuary.

 I’m sure if we had a gun we would be required to keep an armed guard permanently on watch all night.
 This is even though Jill has retreated to the safety of the rooftop tent for the night.
-Even the lonely cow calling in the night is transformed into a croc grunting.
+Even the lonely cow calling in the night is transformed, in Jill’s view into that of a croc grunting.

 Croc fears aside, it is a beautiful, peaceful camp spot with only three other camping groups most of whom seem to be at this spot for the fishing.
 We pass a relaxed evening around the fire.

 As a part of the evening festivities Jill performs a ceremonial burning of the Ngurr burr she has found.
 This is a local noxious weed and the burning is part of our small contribution to maintaining the local environment but I am unconvinced it will play a significant role in the eradication of the Ngurr burr although, I guess, if everyone did the same, it would.